 Our Refiner’s dark blue verditer is made according to an English recipe of the 18th century that requires relatively low temperatures for its manufacture.
 This deep blue, slightly more greenish than natural azurite, lends itself well to consistent applications of color.
 Microscopically, blue verditer appears as tiny, rounded, fibrous aggregates, even in size and blue by transmitted light.
 It is similar in color to finely ground azurite.

 Permanence and Compatibility

-Blue verditer is stable in lime and is well suited for tempera and watercolor, but is liable to darken or become greenish in oil.
-However, it can be used with some success if it is mixed with lead white ground in oil.
+Blue verditer is stable in lime and well suited for tempera and watercolor but can darken or become greenish in oil.
+However, it can be used successfully if mixed with lead white ground in oil.
 The white pigment lightens the blue and keeps it from appearing too dark.
-Painted swatches of our Refiner's dark blue verditer ground in oil show little change in color after five years.
+Painted swatches of our Refiner’s dark blue verditer ground in oil show little change in color after five years.

 Oil Absorption and Grinding

 Verditer absorbs a medium amount of oil (23 g oil per 100 g of pigment).